renpy/id/README.rst

 most statements.
 The director lets you add - with a live preview - scene, show, hide and with statements, directing image presentation.

-Note that this is not an open source project.
-It is free for non-commercial use.
-Please see the full license below for more details.
+The Interactive Director is now an open source project, licensed under the same MIT license as Ren'Py itself.

 Download and Demo
 -----------------